Women's outfitworksmart casual

 Get the proportions right

-Slim through the chest with a clean shoulder line; the hem ends mid-fly so it tucks without bunching.
+Cut slim or borrowed-from-the-boys oversized — pick a pole deliberately; the oversized version wants a front tuck, the slim one wants sleeves rolled.
 For the ballet flats: should hug the heel and sit flat across the top of the foot — no heel-slip, no toe-pinch.

 Why the colours work